Analysis | President Trump’s false claims of vote fraud: A chronology

-Here’s a roughly chronological guide to his efforts to spin the election result, which after a 2:30 a.m. news conference Wednesday has unfolded mostly on Twitter.
+Here’s a roughly chronological guide to his efforts to spin the election result, which, after a 2:30 a.m. news conference Wednesday, has unfolded mostly on Twitter.
 Many of Trump’s tweets have been covered by Twitter with a warning that they contain inaccurate information about the electoral process.
 Since Trump’s tweets are often duplicative, we’ve grouped some similar ones together.

 “I will be making a statement tonight.
 A big WIN!”

-— Tweet, Nov.
+— tweet, Nov.
 4, 12:45 a.m.

 As Biden started speaking shortly after midnight on Wednesday to proclaim “we believe we're on track to win this election,” Trump issued his first post-election tweet, claiming outright victory.